The Killers of the Flower Moon: The Osage Murders and the Birth of the FBI

 In The Killers of the Flower Moon, David Grann illuminates the brutality of the murders, the complexities of the investigation, and the systemic racial injustice entwined in the case.

 David Grann is the author of The Devil and Sherlock Holmes, The Lost City of Z, and The Killers of the Flower Moon.
-He has also written for He has previously written for the Washington Post, the Boston Globe, the Wall Street Journal, and The Atlantic.
+He has also written for the Washington Post, the Boston Globe, the Wall Street Journal, and The Atlantic.

 Length: 352 pages